 If a parent is not presenting a danger but is still not upholding the divorce decree (e.g., ignoring your visitation days, skipping child support) then file a motion for civil contempt of court.

 If your issues are either vague or don’t fall into the above two categories, document it!
-Create a file and email it to yourself, an attorney, a partner, etc. Speak to an attorney if you need further assistance
+Create a file and email it to yourself, an attorney, a partner, etc. Speak to a New Mexico divorce lawyer if you need further assistance

 Your child’s wellbeing should be at the forefront of your co-parenting arrangement, and that is because your child’s wellbeing is at the forefront of your own parenting.
 Thus, if you believe your child’s wellbeing is at stake, you shouldn’t hesitate to take action to enforce your divorce decree and custody arrangement.